-This page provides data and maps showing the pre-disaster characteristics of the populations that appear to have been most directly affected by Hurricanes Katrina and Rita.
+Also in the collection are five gridded population data sets showing the pre-disaster characteristics of the populations that appear to have been most directly affected by Hurricanes Katrina and Rita.

-CIESIN has also used Census 2000 block group geography and Summary File 3 attribute data to generate raster surfaces of 16 additional demographic variables for Alabama, Louisiana, and Mississippi at a resolution of 30 arc-seconds.
+In addition, Census 2000 block group geography and Summary File 3 attribute data were used by CIESIN to generate raster surfaces of 16 additional demographic variables for Alabama, Louisiana, and Mississippi at a resolution of 30 arc-seconds.
 These additional variables include income, poverty status, education, and housing age.
 Detailed grids of the same variables are available for the New Orleans metropolitan statistical areas at a resolution of 7.5 arc-seconds.